Allegany County/Cumberland Personal Injury Lawyer

-Cumberland, located in Allegany County which is our second most western county in Maryland, has been a historically conservative jurisdiction for auto and truck accident and medical malpractice lawyers handling personal injury cases at trial.
-If you are a lawyer trying a car accident soft tissue injury case in front of an Allegany County jury... well, you are likely to have a tough time.
+Allegany County has been a historically conservative jurisdiction for auto and truck accident and medical malpractice lawyers handling personal injury cases at trial.
+If you are a lawyer trying a car accident soft tissue injury case in front of an Allegany County jury... well, you are likely to have a terrible time.

 Our lawyers are not located in Cumberland.
 But our lawyers handle serious - and only serious - car accident, products liability and medical malpractice in every county in Maryland, including Cumberland.
 (Please review our lawyers' biographies and client testimonials.)

-- 2010: Medical Negligence Verdict for 1,500,000.
+- 2010: Medical Negligence Verdict for $1,500,000.
 A patient schedules a procedure with his doctor for a cardiac catheterization procedure and surgery is then performed.
-After surgery, the patient’s condition deteriorates rapidly and he is rushed back into surgery an hour later.
-After several revival attempts, patient is pronounced dead, and patient’s wife and three adult children bring a wrongful death and medical malpractice suit against the doctor who performed the surgery.
+After surgery, the patient’s condition deteriorates rapidly, and he is rushed back into surgery an hour later.
+After several revival attempts, the patient is pronounced dead, and patient’s wife and three adult children bring a wrongful death and medical malpractice suit against the doctor who performed the surgery.
 Expert testimony at trial reveals the patient died as a result of a perforated artery.
 Patient’s family argues the perforation was completely repairable, and if it had been noticed in time, death would not have occurred.
 Defendant doctor argues patient’s death was coincidence and could have been due to a number of conditions.
-A jury deliberates for three and a half hours and then awards the estate 1.5 million dollars.
+A jury deliberates for three and a half hours and then awards the wrongful death beneficiaries $1.5 million.

 If you have been injured in an accident or by medical malpractice in or around Cumberland/Allegany County, call us immediately at 800-553-8082 or select here for a free consultation.Other Jurisdictions